0x43eba/Obsidian-Iris/README.md

 ### Notes to Developers

 If you would like to build from source, you can clone this directory, and run `npm install` within the repository.
 To run the TypeScript compiler in watch mode, run `npm run dev`.
 If you would like to build the documentation, run `npm run doc`.
-NOTE: This is developers documentation on code and won't tell you how Iris does work.
+NOTE: This is developers documentation on code and won't tell you how Iris works.
 Once you're done, to build for production, use `npm run build-prod`.
 To *just* build the main.ts file, use `npm run build`.
 Once you build, move build folder to plugins directory.

 ### Bug Reports and Feature Requests

 If you detect a bug in Iris, please open a new issue on this project.
 You may also open feature requests with issues, however implementation of feature requests is not guaranteed.

-### Upcoming inclusion in Community Plugins

-Inclusion in Obsidian Community Plugins is planned for some time in the future, pending QA testing.